bibhas2/jcal/README.md

 - UID - A globally unique ID for the event.
 - Organizer - You can supply a name and email.
 An RSVP from a invitee is emailed back to this address.
 - Start date and time.
-If you do not supply an end date and time then a task or reminder type event is created.
+While this is mandatory, the end date and time is not.
+If you do not supply an end date and time then a reminder or task type event is created that does not occupy any space in the calendar.

 Although, summary is not a mandatory property, it is highly recommended that you supply a summary.
 This short title shows up in the recipient's calendar.

-### Invite Attendees
+### Add Attendees to an Event

-Use the ``attendee()`` method to add attendees to an event.
+Use the ``attendee()`` method of the builder to add attendees to an event.

 ```java
 import com.webage.jcal.*;